Zerotask/rust-jungle/README.md

 short but useful lessons, separated into stages.

 And you are not alone!
 [Ferris the crab](https://www.rustacean.net/) will be with you!

-Big thanks to [opeNode.io](https://www.openode.io/) where this bot is hosted for free!

 ## Still in development